iliterobotics/FRC-Robot-2019/README.md

 ```$xslt
 com.team254.lib - Contains math, modeling, and utility classes from 254
 us.ilite.common.config - Contains constants, etc.
-us.ilite.common.io - Contains extensions of the highfrequencyrobots framework that rely on NetworkTables
+us.ilite.common.io - Contains telemetry and logging code, including extensions of the highfrequencyrobots framework
 us.ilite.lib - Contains utilities, etc. we use from year-to-year
 us.ilite.common.types - Contains enumerations defining common data structures to be used throughout other subprojects
 ```